top of page

 Netflix

 Do you want to hear a spooky, scary story?
 Sorry, too slow, they've already established locations and characters so you're stuck for now.
-By them, I obviously mean The Midnight Club, a group of young adults assembled for season one of this horror drama series, created by writer Leah Fong with director, writer and editor Mike Flanagan (also a showrunner with Trevor Macy), based on a novel of the same name by Christopher Pike.
+By them, I obviously mean The Midnight Club, a group of young adults assembled for season one of this horror drama.
+Director-writer-editor Mike Flanagan operates as the showrunner alongside Trevor Macy for the spook show that is based on a novel of the same name by Christopher Pike.
 The group comes together when high school senior Ilonka (Iman Benson) learns that she has a thyroid cancer, driving her to find a hospice for terminally ill young adults.
-There she meets love interest Kevin (Igby Rigney), wisecracking Anya (Ruth Codd), Amesh (Sauriyan Sapkota), Spencer (Chris Sumpter), Sandra (Annarah Cymone), Cheri (Adia) and Natsuki (Aya Furukawa), the ''club'' telling each other scary stories every night while exploring supernatural elements.
+There she meets her love interest Kevin (Igby Rigney), wisecracking Anya (Ruth Codd), Amesh (Sauriyan Sapkota), Spencer (Chris Sumpter), Sandra (Annarah Cymone), Cheri (Adia) and Natsuki (Aya Furukawa), the ''club'' telling each other scary stories every night whilst exploring supernatural elements.

 Smileys: Sauriyan Sapkota